domdicarlo/learning_web_dev/README.md

 ## Learning how to do web development.

-I am mostly following a udemy tutorial on here, wanting to do full stack with django, html, css, and js.
+<s>I am mostly following a udemy tutorial on here, wanting to do full stack with django, html, css, and js.</s>

+I am playing around with different tutorials and guides and documenting my progress here.

 I have dabbled in JS at this point.
 I have played with python, but don't really have it as a language I am comfortable with at this point.
 So, I thought this would be an ideal way to get started.